tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 Another thing we may want to consider is the elasticity of the pool.
 How quickly can it stretch to accommodate load, and is this fixed or does it scale with rps?

-All these tests are run with 512 pool size with 256 pool overflow.
+All these tests are run with 512 pool size with 256 pool overflow, with of course 5s latency.

 ### 100 RPS